For best experience please turn on javascript and use a modern browser!

 The first year of the programme serves as an introduction to European Studies.
 The courses will offer an overview of the entire discipline.
 You will:

-• Explore the history of Europe, the development of European cultures, the rise of nationalism, and the creation and workings of the European Union.
+• Explore the cultural and political history of Europe, the creation and workings of European political institutions, and European self-understandings throughout history.

 • Choose a modern language (other than English) in which you will become proficient by the end of your studies.
 You can choose to study Arabic, Catalan, Czech, Dutch, French, German, Hebrew, Italian, Modern Greek, Polish, Russian, Scandinavian languages (Danish, Norwegian, Swedish), Spanish and Turkish.
 Dutch native speakers may also opt for Bosnian/Croatian/Serbian.